 It would be a misconception to state that procrastinators don’t get anything done.
 They do – eventually.
-In iStock_000010048393XSmallfact, history is full of famous procrastinators who achieved great things.
+In fact, history is full of famous procrastinators who achieved great things.
 In his book “The Procrastination Equation,” procrastination and motivation researcher/author Piers Steel reveals a surprising list of high-achieving lollygaggers.
 Architectural designer Frank Lloyd Wright sketched the blueprints of a project 3 hours before his client arrived.
 Author Margaret Atwood would get started on manuscripts at 3PM, after spending the entire morning and early afternoon procrastinating.
 A quick Google search will also drop names of accomplished procrastinators, including Agatha Christie, Albert Einstein, Robert Redford, and Renaissance man Leonardo da Vinci.

 When people engage in what’s considered a bad habit, we sometimes make the mistake of using superficial explanations or judgments, especially when it comes to procrastination.
 Bosses, teachers, or family members will assume that procrastinators put things off because they are lazy, low achievers, or simply don’t care.
 However, several research studies, including one we conducted, reveal that there are other underlying reasons why many people avoid doing things.